-The risk of falling and falls were well managed and referrals were made to other healthcare professionals as needed; however it was noted that the falls policy required updating to ensure it was consistent with the actions required following a fall; an area for improvement was identified.
+The risk of falling and falls were well managed and referrals were made to other healthcare professionals as needed.

 Observation of the lunch time meal, review of records and discussion with patients, staff and the manager evidenced that there were robust systems in place to manage patients' nutrition and mealtime experience.